Warning: Fat Lady Ahead

 I am a fat person.
 There.
 I’ve said it.
 Did it shock you?

 I’m fat.
 I’m also tall, fair-skinned, and green-eyed.
-At the moment, my hair is dark red, with more and more silver around my face and spreading throughout.
+At the moment, my hair is dark brown, with more and more silver around my face and spreading throughout (and sometimes, there’s purple over the silver bits).
 I have a strong, pleasant voice, terrible eyesight, straight teeth, long fingers, and high cheekbones.
 Why is it that none of that matters as much or is as memorable as the fact that I’m fat?

-I didn’t chose to be fat.
-I have chosen to get off the dieting merry-go-round for most of the last decade and more, because both personal experience and a multitude of medical studies have shown that dieting simply does not work and is not healthy.
+I didn’t choose to be fat.
+I did choose to get off the dieting merry-go-round sometime in the mid-’90s because both personal experience and a multitude of medical studies have shown that dieting simply does not work and is not healthy.

 I’m much happier with myself and my body now than then, and I know I’m healthier.
 No, I haven’t managed to fully overcome the anti-fat programming that’s all around me.
 I still have things to work on.
-There are days when I don’t like my body, when I’m tempted to try again to lose weight.
-Sizist remarks still get to me at times — but those times are becoming more and more rare.
+There are days when I don’t like my body when I’m tempted to try again to lose weight.
+Sizeist remarks still get to me at times—but those times are becoming rarer and rarer.

-So why do most women who are a size 16 believe themselves to be horribly big now?
-Because today’s press shoves images of women like Hatcher and Cox at us as if they were average — and they’re not.
+Why do most women who are a size 16 believe themselves to be horribly big now?
+Because today’s press shoves images of women like Hatcher and Cox at us as if they were average—and they’re not.
 They never have been.
 They never will be.

-There’s a perfectly good reason that my former mother-in-law, who has always worn a size 2, has always had a terrible time finding adult clothes in her size.
+There’s a perfectly good reason that my former mother-in-law, who had always worn a size 2, always had a terrible time finding adult clothes in her size.
 Such tiny people simply aren’t average.
 They are uncommon.

 Good Girls Don’t Get Fat by body image expert Dr. Robyn Silverman is a fantastic read that I recommend to everyone, fat or otherwise, especially parents.
 Here’s my detailed review of the book.

-Ellyn Satter, R.D., author of How to Get Your Kid to Eat…But Not Too Much, sees a direct connection between the increasing incidence of dieting in preadolescents and obesity in children.
+Ellyn Satter, R.D., author of How to Get Your Kid to Eat…But Not Too Much2Look, the problem is even demonstrated in the title of the book!, sees a direct connection between the increasing incidence of dieting in preadolescents and obesity in children.
 She says, “There is a statistical correlation between dieting and fatness.
 Once you start restricting kids’ intake, they may get frightened and food-preoccupied, and possibly become compulsive eaters, stuffing themselves as if they’re starved.”

-Does all this mean that I don’t think anybody should diet or lose weight, or that I have something against people who naturally thinner than I am?
-No, of course now.
-I’m a proponent of Health at Every Size, which is best explained in Linda Bacon’s excellent book, Health At Every Size: The Surprising Truth About Your Weight.
+Does all this mean that I don’t think anybody should diet or lose weight, or that I have something against people who are naturally thinner than I am?
+No, of course not.
+I’m a proponent of Health at Every Size, which is best explained in Lindo Bacon’s excellent book, Health At Every Size: The Surprising Truth About Your Weight.
 If someone wants to lose weight, that’s his or her business.
-I do think it’s more effective for people to try to improve their health in general, and sometimes making changes like increasing activity levels and making healthier food choices will result in a weight loss — but it doesn’t result in a weight loss, big or small, for everyone, due to metabolic differences.
-I don’t go around encouraging people to gain or lose weight — that’s personal.
+I do think it’s more effective for people to try to improve their health in general, and sometimes making changes like increasing activity levels and making healthier food choices will result in a weight loss—but it doesn’t result in a weight loss, big or small, for everyone, due to metabolic differences.
+I don’t go around encouraging people to gain or lose weight—that’s personal.
 I have nothing against anyone with regard to their looks, no matter how much they may differ from or resemble me in size, height, coloring, etc. I don’t want my children trying to diet their hip bones away, or starving themselves until their metabolism is all screwed up trying to achieve skeletal profiles.
 I want to encourage greater acceptance of diversity in sizes, just as we’ve started seeing more acceptance of ethnic diversity.
-Even better, I’d like to see more acceptance of the idea that who you are is more important than what you look like — to achieve a balance that values bodies, minds and souls together, and honors differences.
+Even better, I’d like to see more acceptance of the idea that who you are is more important than what you look like—to achieve a balance that values bodies, minds, and souls together and honors differences.

 Fortunately, there is growing awareness of this problem and a growing size acceptance movement in the U.S. Groups like NAAFA have been around for years, but mainstream journalists have really paid little attention to these problems until now.
 Even People Magazine has done an article about eating disorders and how much of the problem is caused by the unrealistically thin models and actresses most often featured on television and in other mass media forums.
 In fact, they did a second cover article, this one on prominent celebrities who are larger than the norm for Hollywood, like Rosie O’Donnell and Delta Burke.

 Camryn Manheim photoI happen to think Camryn Manheim is one of the sexiest public figures around.
-If a genie appeared and gave me a choice of looking like Manheim or Calista Flockheart, I wouldn’t even have to consider it — I’d pick Camryn.
+If a genie appeared and gave me a choice of looking like Manheim or Calista Flockhart, I wouldn’t even have to consider it—I’d pick Camryn.
 I read Wake Up!
 I’m Fat! right after it was released, and it was very enjoyable.
-I’ve read several articles about Camryn recently — my favorite was in Girlfriends—the photo here is from their cover (hint to magazine publishers: yes, if you put Camryn on the cover of just about anything, I’ll buy it).
+I’ve read several articles about Camryn recently—my favorite was in Girlfriends Magazine—the photo here is from their cover (hint to magazine publishers: yes, if you put Camryn on the cover of just about anything, I’ll buy it).
 She’s won an Emmy and a Golden Globe for her role on The Practice, as well as appearing in several movies and stage shows.
-If you want more of her, Joe Sherlock has gathered just about everything related to Camryn on his web site (and also has info about other BBWs in media).
+If you want more of her, Joe Sherlock has gathered just about everything related to Camryn on his website (and also has info about other BBWs in media).

 Leave a Reply